Just before his 10th birthday, Colin Hanks caught his first LA Kings game at the Great Western Forum, and it left quite the impression on him.

 It won't be their first Kings game, but it will be the first time they will get to see the team play in the same kind of jerseys that their father idolized when he was growing up as a hockey fan in Los Angeles.

-The Kings don the '90s era heritage jerseys for the first time this season on February 20th, 2020, when they host the Florida Panthers.
+The Kings don the '90s era heritage jerseys for the first time this season on February 22th, 2020, when they host the Colorado Avalanche.